Perturbing Isoradial Triangulations: Planar graphs and rhombic graphs

-For completeness, one should consider the case where the lozenges in $\mathbbm{t}$ becomes infinitely flat, so that $\mathbbm{t}$ goes to infinity in the $\theta$ direction before intersecting $R^\uu_\theta$ (see Fig.~\ref{asymptotic-train-track}).
+For completeness, one should consider the case where lozenges in $\mathbbm{t}$ become infinitely flat, so that $\mathbbm{t}$ goes to infinity in the $\theta$ direction before intersecting $R^\uu_\theta$ (see Fig.~\ref{asymptotic-train-track-1}).
 Then one can consider that $\mathbbm{t}$ crosses $R^\uu_\theta$ at infinity.

 \begin{Prop} Let $\mathbbm{v}=\big(\uv_0, \dots, \uv_k \big)$ be a path in $\uG_\mathrm{cr}^\lozenge$, let the direction of the path be $\theta_0 = \arg \big( z_\mathrm{cr}(\uv_k) - z_\mathrm{cr}(\uv_0) \big)$.
 Let us fix the determinations of the angles $\vartheta \in\Theta(\mathbbm{v})$ as real numbers in and let